midtown-ai/glossary/glossary/c.md

 # CatBoost Library

- CatBoost is a machine learning method based on [Gradient Boosting] over [Decision Trees][Decision Tree].
+ CatBoost is a machine learning method based on [gradient boosting] over [decision trees].

  Main advantages:
   * Superior quality when compared with other GBDT libraries on many datasets.